wyldphyre/KaomojiTray/README.md

 A system tray application to provide quick access to japanese kaomoji

 # Progress
+Basic functionality is done.
 Can load into the system tray.
-Left clicking the icon opens an empty window.
-Right clicking opens a menu allowing you to exit the applicationl
+Left clicking the icon opens the library where you can click on items to copy them to the clipboard and closes the library.

 # TODO:
-- Implement UI for picking a kaomoji from the library
+- Make the UI better.
+Is ugly at the moment.
-- When clicking an icon in the library, copy to the clipboard (and optionally close the window)
+- Options for whether to close the window when clicking on an emoji
-- Put a proper icon on the system tray.
-Curently has a placeholder icon
+- Make a proper icon.
+Curently has a placeholder icon for the system tray